Fidelisesq/AWS-Cloud-Resume/Documentation.md

 |---|---|

 #### **Challenges & Strategies**
-When I started I had partial success of deplpyment here and there.
-I actually lost count of the number of `Workflow Runs` before I got a clean successfull run.
+When I started I had partial success of deployment here and there.
+I actually lost count of the number of `Workflow Runs` before I got a clean successful run.
 This section came with lots of debugging, learning to use `event`status and conditions to achieve my goal.

 ---